futurix/imager/Imager/manual/developer/readme.txt

 Notes:

-1. Futuris Imager internally works only with 24-bit image, so all images that you pass to it (and get from it) should always be 24-bit!
+1. Futuris Imager internally works only with 24-bit images, so all images that you pass to it (and get from it) should/will always be 24-bit!
 2. All plug-ins should export FIPISquery function and pass required information to Imager there.
 DLLs without FIPISquery export are not considered plug-ins by Futuris Imager.

 -------------------------------------------------------------------------------

-Copyright © 1999-2004 Alexander Tereshchenko
+Copyright © 1999-2005 Alexander Tereshchenko
 All rights reserved